microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Office Online always assumes that users have limited permissions to documents.
 If you do not set the appropriate
-**UserCan\*** properties, users will not be able to perform operations such as editing documents in Office Online.
+user permissions properties, users will not be able to perform operations such as editing documents in Office Online.

 Ultimately, the host has final control over whether WOPI operations attempted by Office Online should succeed or fail
 based on the :term:`access token` provided in the WOPI request.
 Thus, these properties do not act as an authorization